-I believe that the Biblical viewpoint lies somewhere in between these two extremes.
+I believe that a balanced Biblical viewpoint lies somewhere in between these two extremes.

 Identifying which type of dream we have had can help us determine whether to consider a potential meaning in the dream, and what—if anything—to do with it.